bakhriddin-dev/konn/README.md

-# Konn — single page for all your links
+# Konn: Single page for all your links!

 Konn is a lightweight open-source Linktree-style app: one public page with all your links.
 Built for simplicity, fast UX and easy deployment.